+4.1.3.
 Import to VMware Player/Workstation for Linux

-Newer version of VMware Player handles the VLAN trunking a lot better.
-Having that said, we can use a single interface on the VM.
+Newer versions of VMware Player handle VLAN trunking a lot better.
+With that in mind, we can use a single interface on the VM.
 So, you need to ensure that your VM host is plugged into a physical trunk port with VLAN 1,2,3,5,10 and 200 as the allowed VLAN.
 These VLANs will be used later in configuration examples.

+4.2.
 Installing PacketFence on existing Linux

-PacketFence provides packages repository for RHEL / CentOS as well as packages repository fo Debian.
+PacketFence provides packages repository for RHEL 8 as well as packages repository fo Debian.